Security-Onion-Solutions/securityonion-docs/pf-ring.rst

 PF-RING
 =======

-PF-RING acts as a flow-based load balancer to allow us to spin up multiple instances of Snort/Suricata/Bro to handle more traffic than a single instance.
+PF-RING acts as a flow-based load balancer to allow us to spin up multiple instances of Snort/Suricata/Zeek to handle more traffic than a single instance.

-Starting in ``securityonion-setup - 20120912-0ubuntu0securityonion285``, running Setup will configure Suricata and Bro to use `<AF-PACKET>`__ instead of PF-RING.
+Starting in ``securityonion-setup - 20120912-0ubuntu0securityonion285``, running Setup will configure Suricata and Zeek to use `<AF-PACKET>`__ instead of PF-RING.

 Tuning
 ------